borango/borango.github.io/drafts/maru-purchase-preliminary-agreement.md

 1. The Seller owns a boat with these details:
    - Name: MARU
    - Type/Model: Wharram Tanenui
+   - Builder Plan Number: 101
    - Registration Number: (not registered in a boat register)
    - Year Built: 1990
    - Length: 28 feet
    - Engine: (no engine)
-   - Sails: used working sails (main, jib, genoa), used storm jib, used spi and used blister, plus brand-new working sails (main, jib, genoa) (called the "Boat" in this agreement)
+   - Sails: used working sails (main, jib, genoa), used storm jib, used spi and used blister, plus brand-new working sails (main, jib, genoa)
    - Location: Camaret-sur-Mer, France, on dry dock

+   (called the "Boat" in this agreement)

 2. The Seller wants to sell and the Buyers want to buy the Boat for TWELVE THOUSAND EUROS (€12,000).